DJ LeMahieu Player Props: Yankees vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.8 K/9, the fourth-best in MLB.
+- The Twins have a 3.17 team ERA that ranks second among all league pitching staffs.

-- The Twins have a 3.26 team ERA that ranks third among all MLB pitching staffs.
+- Twins pitchers combine to give up 24 total home runs at a clip of one per game (to rank 11th in the league).

-- The Twins rank 12th in baseball in home runs allowed (24 total, one per game).
+- The Twins are sending Maeda (0-3) out to make his fourth start of the season.
+He is 0-3 with a 4.15 ERA and 12 strikeouts through 13 2/3 innings pitched.

-- The Twins are sending Ryan (4-0) to the mound to make his fifth start of the season.
-He is 4-0 with a 3.24 ERA and 29 strikeouts in 25 2/3 innings pitched.
+- In his most recent time out -- out of the bullpen on Tuesday -- the right-hander tossed 2/3 innings against the New York Yankees while surrendering hits.

-- The righty last appeared in relief on Monday, when he threw 2/3 innings against the New York Yankees while giving up hits.
+- The 35-year-old has a 4.15 ERA and 8.3 strikeouts per nine innings across three games this season, while giving up a batting average of .235 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.